A 1971 satirical comedy film produced, directed, and written by NormanLear (just prior to his creating television's ''AllInTheFamily'').

 * LoadsAndLoadsOfRoles: For Bob and Ray.

-* NoCelebritiesWereHarmed: Famous newscasters such as [[WalterCronkite Walter Chronic]] show up to cover the town, and the Christopher Mott Society is an obvious parody of the ultra-conservative John Birch Society.
+* NoCelebritiesWereHarmed: Famous newscasters such as [[Creator/WalterCronkite Walter Chronic]] show up to cover the town, and the Christopher Mott Society is an obvious parody of the ultra-conservative John Birch Society.

 * NeverMessWithGranny: Odie, whenever she grabs Amos' gun.
 "Don't you move, now.
 With my palsy, you're in enough trouble just standing there."